Love Island USA season 1: Future appearances

 In 2021, Kyra Green appeared on the MTV dating series Match Me If You Can.

 In 2022, Ray Gantt & Caro Viehweg competed as a team on The Amazing Race 33, prior to the suspension due to the COVID-19 pandemic and they did not return for the resumption of that season.
 Cormac Murphy briefly appeared on the 10th series of Celebs Go Dating.
 Gantt, Green, Emily Salch, and Viehweg appeared on the fifth season of MTV's Ex on the Beach.
 Cashel Barnett and Green competed on The Challenge: USA.

 In 2023, Green and Gantt appeared on season one of Love Island Games.

-In 2025, Green made a guest appearance on Love Island: Beyond the Villa.
+In 2025, Yamen Sanders appeared on season 9 of Temptation Island.
+Green made a guest appearance on Love Island: Beyond the Villa.
 Gantt appeared on season three of Perfect Match.

+In 2026, Sanders appeared on series three of Love Island: All Stars.
+Sanders also appeared season four of Perfect Match alongside Weston Richey.